 It took a long time for me to realise what I was experiencing was burnout.

-I wasn’t overworked.
+I did feel tired, but I wasn't overworked.
 I rarely arrived at the office before 8am, and I was home before 5pm nearly every day.
 I was working with a team of talented and motivated engineers and designers, solving what should have been fun and challenging problems.
 Weekends were spent relaxing with family.

 I never had more work on my plate than I could handle.
 In fact, my workload and working conditions were what most people would consider ideal.
 The perfect job.